Leo3418/leo3418.github.io/content/en/posts/2020-05-15-gta-v-steam-epic-games.md

 1. Update GTA V from one game platform (either Steam or Epic Games).
 We will denote this platform as *Platform A*.

-2. Copy `GTA5.exe` and `PlayGTAV.exe` under the game's installation path to somewhere else, and clearly label them as game files downloaded from *Platform A*.
+2. Copy `PlayGTAV.exe` under the game's installation path to somewhere else, and clearly label it as the game file downloaded from *Platform A*.

 3. Next, update GTA V from the other platform, which will be denoted as *Platform B*.

-4. Again, copy `GTA5.exe` and `PlayGTAV.exe` under the game's installation path to somewhere else, but label them as game files downloaded from *Platform B* this time.
+4. Again, copy `PlayGTAV.exe` under the game's installation path to somewhere else, but label it as the game file downloaded from *Platform B* this time.

 Now, you should be able to launch GTA V and switch between Steam and Epic Games back and forth again as before.